 My core literary research speciality is verse narratives of C19th to C21st writers.
-I also have research interests in medical histories and narratives of the Romantic period informed by philosophical debates.
+I also have research interests in healthcare and medical histories as well as narratives of the Romantic period informed by philosophical debates around diseases and conceptions of beauty.
 I have secondary interest in prose, particularly works concerned with compositionality from an auto/biographical and/or reconstructive-fictive standpoint.
-I continue to pursue my interests particularly in philosophy, cognition, and narratology with a focus on how content, structure, and practice are informed by wider socio-historical factors.
+I continue to pursue my interests particularly in philosophy, cognition, and complex narratology with a focus on how content, structure, and practice are informed by wider socio-historical factors.

 Being a polyglot with multi-field accreditation and cross-disciplinary expertise, I allocate much of my time to a diversified collection of books/journals at any given time, often reading up to 70-100 books in different languages and cultural domains in a year - never more.
 I particularly welcome high calibre collaborative book projects in our book series with diversified approaches and focused research methodologies re literature, history, psychology, and healthcare.